dwyl/contributing/README.md

 - `question` #CC317C - for open questions and discussions
 - `T[x]d` #F06292 - time in 'x' days it should take
 - `T[x]h` #F7C6C7 - time in 'x' hours it should take
-- `technical` #D4C5F9 - technical task for developers
+- `technical` #D4C5F9 - technical issue for developers
 - `wontfix` #ffffff - when an issue won't be addressed (with reason why in comment)